shbhrsaha/shbhrsaha.github.io/categories/other/index.md

 title: Writing About Other
 ---

-{% include categorypostlist.html category="other" %}
+{% include categorypostlist.html category="Other" %}